Oleksandr32/flutter-QuickPay/README.md

 A Flutter plugin for QuickPay payments in your mobile application.

 This is a light and simple implementation of QuickPay payments.
-So if somebody will use it, don't be shy yo create an issues so then I will improve or add new features to this plugin.
+So if somebody will use it, don't be shy to create an issues so then I will improve or add new features to this plugin.

 For more information please check QuickPay website: https://quickpay.net/